ovh/docs/pages/platform/public-cloud/increasing_public_cloud_quota/guide.en-ca.md

 > Please note that the billing process is immediate.
 >
 > Once you click on the `Confirm`{.action} button, the order is automatically created and charged to your account.
 >

 #### Increasing your resources quota automatically through « Auto-scaling quota » feature

 This option allows you to request an automatic and gradual increase of your resources quota.
 Your quota will be increased depending on your usage, and based on a certain number of internal criteria.

 This is not an instant process and the resources quota are increased over the course of time.

 Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca), go to the `Public Cloud`{.action} section, and select your Public Cloud project.

 In the left-hand sidebar, click on `Quota and Regions`{.action}.

-Click on the `?`{.action} button for more information on this feature, then click on the `toggle icon`{.action} to switch the status to **enabled**.
+Click on the `?`{.action} button for more information on this feature, then click on the `toggle icon`{.action} to switch the status to "**Enabled**".

 ![auto scaling](images/autoscaling.png){.thumbnail}